geshan/laravel-unit-test-example/readme.md

 ## Run tests

-PHPUnit is used to write the unit tests, to run the tests run the following command after composer install
+PHPUnit is used to write the unit tests, to run the tests run the following command after composer install is done.

 ```
 >./vendor/bin/phpunit